Passive funds explained

-|The performance of the fund will always match the market index, whether it rises or falls, which is considered a safer option.||Passively managed funds can never beat the market because they simply mimic the index they’re invested in, which means they won’t make as much money as funds which come with greater risks.|
+|The performance of a passive investment fund will always match the market index, whether it rises or falls.||Passively managed funds can never beat the market because they simply mimic the index they’re invested in.|

-|Investing in a passively managed fund will generally cost you less than investing in actively managed funds.||Passively managed funds don’t always have a human manager to update the portfolio or tell you when market conditions change.|
+|Investing in a passively managed fund will generally cost you less than investing in actively managed funds.||Passively managed funds don’t have a fund manager to update the portfolio or tell you when market conditions change.|

-|Passive funds are relatively tax-efficient due to their ‘buy and hold’ strategy, which means you’ll incur less capital gains tax than those who actively invest.||When investing in passive funds, your options are limited, which means there won’t be a lot of variance in your investments.|
+|Passive investment funds are relatively tax-efficient due to their ‘buy and hold’ strategy, which means you’ll incur less capital gains tax than those who actively invest.|

-What’s the difference between active and passive funds?
+What’s the difference between active and

 A fund manager takes a hands-on approach in managing active funds, as the goal of an active fund is to beat the market and take advantage of short-term fluctuations.
 It involves using deep analysis of market stocks, and needs in-depth expertise to know when to move in and out of particular stocks, bonds or assets.
 An active fund manager will handle the fund and determine where to invest, based on small changes in the stock market.
 However, studies have shown that active funds cannot beat the market over longer periods of time and because of their higher fees, perform worse than passive funds.

 Active funds tend to have higher fees because all their actions (such as buying and selling) trigger transaction costs.
 You’re also covering the cost of a fund manager, as well as the analyst teams researching market equity.
 All these fees can accumulate and might end up being greater than the returns you gain.
 In passive funds, because you’re simply following the index and nobody picks which stock you should purchase, you don’t incur as many fees.